michaelwhl0925/SFC-Web-Scraping-using-Selenium-/README.md

 In this program, I will attempt to extract all companies' info (CE Ref Num, Name, Chinese Name, Address, With Active Record) under the "Type 9: Asset Management, Corporation" criteria.

+P.S.
+Not attempt to have any conflicts of interests :)